learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - The "Open" deadlines button now properly opens deadlines that are currently set to open in the future
 - Now display a 404 page when user attempts to download a file that doesn't exist
 - Fixed the volunteer form for very small user ID numbers
+- Fixed the selectList_old page
+- Fixed the links in the class registration email that is sent to admins

 Development changes
 ===================